sapori-saperi

 Cagliari to Sant'Antioco

-Day 1 — Arrival at Cagliari and transfer to MuMa Hostel (inn, not youth hostel) at Sant’Antioco (southwest Sardinia), introduction to tour and welcome dinner
+Day 1 — Arrival at Cagliari and transfer to MuMa Hostel (inn, not youth hostel) at Sant’Antioco (southwest Sardinia); introduction to tour and welcome dinner

-Day 4 — Visit shepherd to make pecorino and lunch cooked by him; visit archaeological museum and tofet (infant burial ground); final procession of festival
+Day 4 — Ceramic lesson and lunch at potter's home; visit archaeological museum and tofet (infant burial ground); final procession of festival, pizza dinner at brewery

 Day 8 — A day on the lagoon in a fishing boat, fishing, lunch on boat